-By providing accommodation and meals in a university hall of residence for the whole duration of the course (up to one month) for which a teacher is responsible at the ISS.
+By providing accommodation and meals in a university hall of residence for the whole duration of the course for which a teacher is responsible at the ISS.
 This is intended as a complement, not a substitute, to any other source of funding the teacher may obtain, most often an Erasmus mobility grant.

 No. Any such costs will have to be covered by the visiting teachers, their home universities, or any third-party sponsor.
 Universidade da Coruña will assist visiting teachers by providing the necessary documents for Erasmus funding when this is available at their home institutions, such an interinstitutional agreement, a letter of invitation, a teaching assignment form, and a final certificate.

 No. Visiting teachers are required to be employed by their home institutions, which send them to A Coruña with a teaching assignment, and remain responsible for their wages and social security contributions.

 An Erasmus agreement is highly desirable when available, although not strictly necessary.

 Universidade da Coruña only offers accommodation and meals to visiting ISS teachers.
 It does not cover any other costs associated with the teaching visit, such as travel expenses and insurance cost, and most visiting teachers obtain funds from the Erasmus programme that cover those costs.
 Erasmus funds of this kind are channelled through the home universities.
 It is usually required to have a general Erasmus agreement signed between the universities, plus a specific agreement with the details of the particular teaching visit.
 We are willing to help visiting teachers get Erasmus funding from their home universities by signing the neccessary documents (interinstitutional agreement, letter of invitation, teaching assignment, final certificate...).